nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 ```

 Here we have a minimally correct response with the additional error object.

+In the `error` struct we have `description` as a short human friendly explanation that should include enough context to
+identify what Stream or Consumer is being interacted with and whatever else we feel will help the user while not sharing
+privileged account information.  `code` will be HTTP like, 400 human error, 500 server error etc.

 Today the list API's just return `["ORDERS"]`, these will become: